davidmintz/court-interpreters-office/README.md

 # the author

-My name is [David Mintz](https://davidmintz.org) and I'm a Spanish interpreter on staff at the [Interpreters Office](https://sdnyinterpreters.org/) of the US District Court, Southern District of New York, located in New York City.
-And I like coding web applications.
+My name is [David Mintz](https://davidmintz.org) and until my retirement in July 2020 I was a Spanish interpreter on staff at the [Interpreters Office](https://sdnyinterpreters.org/) of the US District Court, Southern District of New York, located in New York City.
+My career as a court interpreter lasted over 30 years.
+As a staff interpreter I Was motivated to pick up web application development by the complete lack of software for managing an interpreters office.

 # acknowledgments